 If I have learned one thing as a mother, it is that motherhood is a journey filled with ups and downs.
 Just when I think I have it all figured out, the game changes, but even still, I never give up on hope.
 Above all, rather than trying to be the perfect mother, I try to be the best mother, by always giving my best.”

 This story was submitted to Love What Matters by Eden’s mom, Chelsea Jones.
-You can follow Eden’s journey on Instagram and her mom’s blog.
+You can follow Eden’s journey on Instagram.
 Submit your own story here, and subscribe to our best stories in our free newsletter here.

 Read more inspiring stories about children with beautiful differences: